GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 - Code was implemented in Kotlin using Spring Batch.
 We had parent jobs that created child jobs to be run by child workers in parallel.
 - I was the SWE lead.
 I focused on discussing with stakeholders (our PO, BA, CPF and Mediclaim partners) to learn, understand the existing data model.
 - I worked with our QE lead to develop the test plan.
 Both of us became subject matter expertson on our data model.
-- I worked with members of the team to design and develop the algorithms to implement the loading in a performant way.
-- I coordinated with our DevOps and NPHC platform team on the shared resources needed to carry out activities between the teams.
-- We were able to complete our mapping to be ready for the initialial Milestone 3 launch of NPHC.
+- We were able to complete our mapping and implement the migration tool to be ready for the initialial Milestone 3 launch of NPHC.

 Key Challenges - Highlight challenges, especially technical ones encountered to give us a sensing of the level of technical difficulty.
 Good to throw in technical buzzwords
+- Very different systems design: NPHC is a cleansheet design whereby it's claim processing is designed and implemented from the ground up.
+As a result, we could not directly port over the existing data, but instead had to recreate it.
+We had to spend considerable effort and time with our PO and soluion architects who have built our rule model to harmonise our mapping.
 - Great complexity in the data:
   - Data comes from two datasources - Mediclaim database on Microsoft SQL Server, and CPF claim processing data on IBM mainframe DB2.
 There is overlap but they are not always in sync.
-  - Compared to the Mediclaim's relational database, and CPF's hierarchical database, NPHC uses Postgres but as object database.
+  - Very different database setups: Mediclaim uses relational database, CPF uses hierarchical database, NPHC uses Postgres but as object database.
   - A claim includes up to hundreds of data fields, requiring deep knowledge on how the data is generated and what it should be.
-  - In addition to claim data, other information - patient data, payer data, utilisation data (by patient and period, and not by claim), and many more.
+  - Other information - patient data, payer data, utilisation data (by patient and period, and not by claim), and many more.
 Even the patient or payer's IDs (usually NRIC) can change over the years and we need to be able to align them back to the same person despite ID changes.
-  - Much interdependency between the data - processing of one claim depends on history of all previous claims for the same patient.
+  - We cannot just migration each claim indidivudally.
+A claim's state depends on history of all previous claims for the same patient.
   - Data schema has evolved over decades as original system went live in 1984.
 It is messy.
 We could tell that new tables and fields were added over the years to support new functionality.
   - Business logic was complex and not well understood by the team, including even our business users.
 Oftentimes, we had to analyse existing data to identify patterns.
-  - Last but not least, in addition to standard claim processing, we also had to support additional workflows - reimbursement, claims that were pending manual verification, appeals, blacklists, special processing schemes.
-Bulk of the difficult comes from understanding the operational details so that we can start discussing how to map them to NPHC operations.
+  - There are additional claim processing flows to support - reimbursement, claims that were pending manual verification, appeals, blacklists, special processing schemes.
-- We had to iteratively try our assumptions of the data and working collaboratively with our business users to examine the output and progressively refine our mapping model.
+- We had to try our assumptions, and working collaboratively with our business users to examine the output and progressively refine our mapping model.
-- Mapping of the data could not be done completely as we were both discovering the existing data, while also working with an evolving NPHC data model.
-Furthermore, NPHC uses a cleanroom approach to claim processing.
-As a result, we also had to spend considerable effort and time with our PO and soluion architects who have built our rule model to harmonise our mapping.

 ### Improve NPHC Data Migration Loading Performance to Meet Requirements